d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   The different parts of Sweep are structured as follows:

   • `sweep.c' defines a dynamic Emacs module which is referred to from Elisp as `sweep-module'.
 This module is linked against the SWI-Prolog runtime library (`libswipl') and exposes a subset of the SWI-Prolog C interface to Emacs in the form of Elisp functions (see Querying Prolog).
 Notably, `sweep-module' is responsible for translating Elisp objects to Prolog terms and vice versa.

-  • `sweeprolog.el' defines an Elisp library (named simply `sweeprolog'), which builds on top of `sweep-module' to provide user-facing commands and functionality.
+  • `sweeprolog.el' defines an Elisp library which builds on top of `sweep-module' to provide user-facing commands and functionality.
     It is also responsible for loading `sweep-module'.

-  • `sweep.pl' defines a Prolog module (named, unsurprisingly, Sweep) which is by default arranged by `sweeprolog.el' to be loaded when the embedded Prolog runtime is initialized.
-It contains predicates that `sweeprolog.el' invoke through `sweep-module' to facilitate its different commands (see Finding Prolog code).
+  • `sweep.pl' defines a Prolog module (named, unsurprisingly, `sweep') which is by default arranged by `sweeprolog.el' to be loaded when the embedded Prolog runtime is initialized.
+It contains predicates that `sweeprolog.el' invoke through `sweep-module' to facilitate its different commands.

 Installation